8bitbuddhist/PixelMaestro/docsrc/Animations.rst

    Animation& new_animation = section.set_animation(AnimationType::Wave, true);

 .. _animations-cycles:
-Animation Cycles
+Animation Frames
 ^^^^^^^^^^^^^^^^

-Each Animation is made up of multiple repeating patterns called *cycles.* On each cycle, the Animation generates a new pattern and stores it in the ``map``.
+When the Animation redraws the Pixel grid, this is called a *frame*.
+On each frame, the Animation generates a new pattern and stores it in the ``map``.

-The number of cycles varies by Animation.
-For example, ``SolidAnimation`` has one cycle (on), ``BlinkAnimation`` has two cycles (on and off).
+The number of frames can vary by Animation.
+For example, ``SolidAnimation`` has only one frame (on), while ``BlinkAnimation`` has two frames (on and off).
 For many Animations, it's equal to the number of colors in the Palette.
-For example, ``WaveAnimation`` has as many cycles as colors in its ``Palette`` (one cycle per color).
-After the last cycle completes, the Animation starts over from the beginning.

-Randomly generated Animations (e.g. ``SparkleAnimation``) don't use cycles since they generate randomized patterns each time.
+For example, ``WaveAnimation`` has as many frames as colors in its ``Palette``.
+After the last frame is rendered, the Animation starts over from the beginning.
+Randomly generated Animations (e.g. ``SparkleAnimation``) generate a new frame on each update.

 .. _animations-palette:
 Setting the Color Palette